 The Madrilenos love of the night-time is in full swing in the summer months, where the balmy temperatures mean that only the evenings offer some respite from the intense heat.
 The upside of all that sunshine is that the action can take place outside until the early hours, so don’t be surprised if you see young ones playing in the Retiro Park at 2 am.
 Indeed, enjoying Madrid’s nightlife requires a ‘slight’ adjustment to your normal timetable; in the summer, friends and families would often not sit down for dinner until as late as midnight, with most nightclubs devoid of life until 2/3 pm.

 Enjoy some of these rooftop bars on a Luxury Food & Wine Tour in Spain

 Another endearing feature of Madrid’s nightlife is its sheer diversity; enjoy a pre-dinner cocktail in one of the city’s upscale venues in Barrio Salamanca or head to La Latina for a more grungy, hipster vibe.
 The city’s bars and nightclubs run the whole gamut from wood-paneled wine cellars to smoky student haunts and trendy designer places that only allow in the beautiful set.
 But in recent years, one trend has been particularly in vogue: sipping cocktails until the wee hours in one of the city’s many rooftop bars.
 Enjoying a few drinks alfresco is all the rage in Madrid at the moment, with new venues opening each year.
 In fact, no self-respecting 5-star luxury hotel is now without a chic terrace, complete with inviting loungers and a rooftop pool.
-There are also plenty of more unusual locations and the rooftop bar scene now has enough diversity to cater to every crowd.
+There are also plenty of more unusual locations, and the rooftop bar scene now has enough diversity to cater to every crowd.

 The following are some of our favorite rooftop bars in Madrid:

 Terrace bar at the Principal Hotel